-Test Serial Port - used to test the functionality of the 15-pin PLC communication serial port, the 3-wire terminal block RS-485 port, the RJ12 RS-232 port.
+Test Comm.
+Port - used to test the functionality of the 15-pin PLC communication serial port, the 3-wire terminal block RS-485 port, the RJ12 RS-232 port and the Ethernet port.
 A loop-back connector can be fabricated and used on the serial ports to test the RS-232 or RS-422/485 communications for the TxD and RxD signals and also the RTS and CTS signals if applicable.
-The Test Serial Port setup screens and Chapter 5 show pin-outs for the RS-232 and RS-422/485 loop-back connectors.

-Test Ethernet Port - The Ethernet connection can also be tested for communications if it is at least connected to an Ethernet switch.
-If the touch panel is connected to a PLC, then an inquiry test can also be done to test the communications between the panel and the PLC.
-Press the Close button when finished to return to the Test Menu.
+The Test Comm.
+Port setup screens and Chapter 5 show pin-outs for the RS-232 and RS-422/485 loop-back connectors.
+The Ethernet connection can also be tested for communications if it is at least connected to an Ethernet switch.
+If the HMI is connected to a PLC, then an inquiry test can also be done to test the communications between the panel and the PLC.
+Press the Cancel button when finished to return to the Test Menu screen.